Find Product

 Fleet insurance for a sales team and fleet insurance for a construction company are fundamentally different products despite sharing the same generic label.
 The core reasons are: the nature of the vehicles, the way those vehicles are used, and the environments they operate in.

-For a standard commercial fleet, the primary risk is road traffic, collisions, third party liability, theft.
-For a construction fleet, those risks apply equally, but they are layered on top of site-specific hazards that standard fleet underwriters are not equipped to price: vehicles operating in uncontrolled environments, reversing near excavations, loading and unloading heavy materials, parking overnight at exposed sites, and in many cases operating as working plant rather than pure transport.
-The construction sector consistently records the highest workplace fatality rate of any UK industry, a reality that specialist fleet insurers factor into their underwriting.
+For a standard commercial fleet, the main risk is road traffic, collisions, third party liability, theft.
+For a construction fleet, those risks apply equally, but they’re layered on top of site-specific hazards that standard fleet underwriters aren’t equipped to price: vehicles operating in uncontrolled environments, reversing near excavations, loading and unloading heavy materials, parking overnight at exposed sites, and in many cases working as plant rather than pure transport.
+The construction sector consistently records the highest workplace fatality rate of any UK industry, a reality specialist fleet insurers factor into their underwriting.

 What vehicles does a construction fleet typically include?

-Construction fleets vary considerably by contractor type and scale, but the vehicle categories that insurers encounter most frequently are:
+Construction fleets vary considerably by contractor type and scale, but the vehicle categories that insurers see most often are:

 🚐